jasonkim7288/rails_tutor_booking/README.md

 ![Week 1](docs/2020-07-26_trello_progress.png)

 ### Week 2
-During week 2, I finished all the MVP which was the authentication of users, CRUD operation of tutoring sessions, and an attending function for students.<br />
+During week 2, I finished all the MVP which was the authentication of users, CRUD operation of tutor sessions, and an attending function for students.<br />
 ![Week 2](docs/2020-08-02_trello_progress.png)

 ### Week 3
-During week 3, I finished searching and filtering function of tutoring sessions, CRUD operation of comments, my attend list display, and my tutor sessions display.
+During week 3, I finished searching and filtering function of tutor sessions, CRUD operation of comments, my attend list display, and my tutor sessions display.
 ![Week 3](docs/2020-08-08_trello_progress.png)